How long is a Physiotherapy consultation?

 No. Physiotherapists are primary care practitioners.
 If you wish to attend via a Medicare Care Plan however, you will need to see a GP prior to your first visit.
 If you’re not familiar with this regime, give us a call at the clinic to discuss.

-How is Physio supervised exercise different than going to a gym?
+How are your exercise classes different than going to a gym?

 Physiotherapy is a highly skilled profession

 - We have an extensive knowledge of musculoskeletal conditions